2025–26 EIHL season: League standings

-Each team will play 54 games, playing each of the other nine teams six times: three times on home ice, and three times away from home.
-Points will be awarded for each game: two points for all victories, regardless of whether it is in regulation time or after overtime or game-winning shots, one point for losing in overtime or game-winning shots, and zero points for losing in regulation time.
-At the end of the regular season, the team that finishes with the most points will be crowned league champions and is expected to qualify for the 2026–27 Champions Hockey League.
-The top eight teams will qualify for the playoffs.
+Each team played 54 games, playing each of the other nine teams six times: three times on home ice, and three times away from home.
+Points were awarded for each game: two points for all victories, regardless of whether it was in regulation time or after overtime or game-winning shots, one point for losing in overtime or game-winning shots, and zero points for losing in regulation time.
+At the end of the regular season, the team that finished with the most points were crowned league champions.
+The top eight teams qualified for the playoffs.